Pair approximation for the $q$-voter model with independence on multiplex networks: The model

 The $q$-voter model with independence on a MN consists of agents represented by two-state spins $s_{i}=\pm 1$, $i=1,2,\ldots N$ located in the nodes of the MN which interact with independently chosen $q$-lobbies from every layer, each $q$-lobby being a subset of $q$ agent's neighbors within one layer.
 It should be emphasized that in the MN there is only one set of nodes, while sets of edges corresponding to different layers are generated separately.
 Thus, the agents located in the nodes present the same opinion $s_{i}$ to their neighbors within each layer (the agents are non-schizophrenic).
-The dynamics of the model is again defined by the spin-flip rate which is a generalization of that for the model on monoplex networks.
+The dynamics of the model is again defined by the spin flip rate which is a generalization of that for the model on monoplex networks.
 In particular, in this paper only AND generalizations of the spin-update rule are considered in which, in general, it is assumed that a node is activated if a sufficiently large fraction of its neighbors in every layer are active \cite{Lee14a}.
 Besides, different assumptions concerning the status of independence of the agents (GLOBAL on all layers or LOCAL on each layer separately) can be made.
 The above-mentioned assumptions lead to the LOCAL\&AND or GLOBAL\&AND spin update rules which are described below.
+Of course, other generalizations of the spin flip rate are possible and tractable within the formalism of PA on MNs, e.g., the LOCAL\&OR spin update rule, but it seems they lead to less interesiting results \cite{Chmiel15} and will not be considered here.

+In both LOCAL\&AND and GLOBAL\&AND cases the spins are updated randomly and sequentially.
+At each elementary time step an agent is chosen randomly.
+Then, $q$-lobbies of her neighbors, one lobby per each layer of the MN, are chosen randomly and independently.
+The neighbors belonging to a $q$-lobby within a given layer are chosen without repetitions, however, due to the topology of connections within the MN (see Sec.\ II.B) it can happen that the same node belongs to two or more $q$-lobbies within different layers.